beep-projects/SystaPi/README.md

 ## Installation

 For easy installation I have created some scripts that configure the Raspberry Pi OS automatically on a Micro SD card.
 These scripts are not actively maintained, so they might stop working at some time.
 If auto configuration fails, step through the files `firstrun.sh` and `secondrun.sh` and run the commands manually on your `systapi`.
+Your are also welcome to fix the scripts and push them to this repository.

 Once the Micro SD card is prepared as described in the next sections, these scripts should do the following on first boot ups:
 * resize the Raspberry Pi OS partition to use the full size of the Micro SD card
 * configure WiFi on interface `wlan0`